 Healing the Harpeth

-This year marks the 10th anniversary of the historic flood that occurred May 1-3, 2010.
+A historic flood occurred on May 1-3, 2010.
 This disaster left the Harpeth River and surrounding areas flooded with parts of buildings, barns, sheds and the personal belongings of countless people.
 Many thousands of trees were also pushed over and uprooted, which created seriously eroded areas along the river.

 HC spearheaded the need to address these problems by organizing large groups of partner organizations and volunteers.
 In addition to the immediate work on the ground, HC began a massive restoration project to rebuild vital zones around the river.
 Ultimately, HC formed the foundation of the Waterway Flood Recovery Project by coordinating with many partners to restore degraded streams around middle Tennessee.